conradakunga/Blog/_posts/2025-12-14-dynamically-changing-decimal-thousand-separators-at-runtime.md

 There are a number of solutions to this problem.

-1. Find an **existing culture** that uses this format and use that inn our code
+1. Find an **existing culture** that uses this format and use that in our code
 2. **Explicitly write code** to do this heavy lifting for us.

 ## Use an existing culture